Cambridge District Scout Archive

 In 1924 the District discussed the power of Scout Masters to change the name on the annual re-registration.
 A letter from Imperial Headquarters made it clear that this could only be done with the consent of the Local Association and DC.
 The incident that initiated this enquiry is not minuted.
 Changes between being Open or Controlled need a formal Form C in triplicate, changes of name just require notification to County and IHQ.

 The 12th altered its name (temporarily) to City of Cambridge when Cambridge was first given City status in 1951.
 It altered from Viscountess to Viscount in 1939 although it is found in the shortened, misrecorded or misheard form earlier.
+The name was still in use in 1995.

 Increasingly names became in practice locations and often the affiliation part of the name was dropped.
 Church locations were used less in society as markers for identifying place or were less central to having access to the group.
 This leads to some lack of certainty about the continuity of a group or group affiliation although the official group name may remain.